What are Your Rights while in College/University?

 Accommodations

 The transition between high school and college can be tough for any student.
 For many, college is the first time you are on your own and are responsible for taking care of yourself.
-You will have more freedom in choosing how you schedule your day-to-day life than ever before, even while your college will expect more from you in your classes and extracurricular activities.
-The transition can be even more difficult when you have OCD/anxiety.
-However, there’s good news — there are many things you can do to make your transition to and time at college that much easier.
-With the proper planning and resources, it’s entirely possible to enjoy your college experience while keeping your OCD/anxiety in check.
+You will have more freedom in choosing how you schedule your day-to-day life than ever before.
+At the same time, your college will expect more from you in your classes and extracurricular activities.

-It's important to remember to advocate for yourself.
+Advocate for yourself.
 If you have established accommodations with your college and experience a delay in receiving them, don’t hesitate to speak up and ask questions.
 Respectfully follow up and make sure you are getting what you need from your school.

 Disclosing: Who should know?

-However, disclosing to anyone outside of the school personnel that are on a “need to know” basis is completely up to you.
+However, disclosing to anyone outside of the school personnel that are on a “need-to-know” basis is completely up to you.
 You have the freedom to decide what information you want to share and whom you choose to share it with.

 What if I need to take a leave of absence?